me

 ’m Trevor Goward and I begin with a question: Which of the four mug shots taken at different times in my life is the real me?

-The answer, if you ask me, is none of them.
-Indeed, the real me – and the real you, come to that – is not the person who’s eyes you peer into, rather it’s the person who lives behind those eyes and peers out at you.
+The answer is none of them.
+Indeed, the real me – and the real you, come to that – is not the person who’s eyes you peer into, rather it’s the person who lives behind those eyes and is always becoming.

 young Trevor Goward